 Adult Support and Protection

-A Personal Assistants’ (PAs) responsibilities for Adult Support and Protection
+A Personal Assistant’s responsibilities around Adult Support and Protection

-The legislation that covers this area is called The Adult Support and Protection (Scotland) Act 2007.
-It deals with adults deemed at risk of harm who:
+The law that covers this area is called The Adult Support and Protection (Scotland) Act 2007.
+It deals with adults who are:

-• Are unable to safeguard themselves, their property, rights or other interests
+• unable to safeguard themselves, their property, rights or other interests

 The definition of harm